tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 I recommend downloading
 [Ankidrone Starter Pack](basic-vocabulary.html)
 and learning 1-3 thousand words from it.

+### Do your Tango decks have audio or text on the front?
+Which way is better?

+Ankidrone Starter Pack contains bilingual TSCs with sentences on the front.
+Don't put audio on the front of your cards.

+### How to rep audio-based sentence cards?

+By pressing `Ctrl+Delete`.
+Audio-based cards are completely useless.

 ### How much listening should I do before I start reading?